 The second year is meant to also provide support and mentoring for deliberate career planning and clinical exposures.
 Residents have the opportunity to rotate at Johns Hopkins Hospital in Baltimore in order to gain a different experience and network with other faculty.

-Third year residents experience emphasizes residents as teachers who serve as leaders of teams of interdisciplinary health care professionals.
+Third-year residents experience emphasizes residents as teachers who serve as leaders of teams of interdisciplinary health care professionals.
 They rotate through inpatient pediatric medicine, neonatology, pediatric critical care, and emergency medicine and serve in a senior role to more junior residents.
 Third-year residents grow their expertise in the management of hospitalized patients and critically ill children while also enhancing their knowledge of the health care environment.

-In the continuity clinic, an emphasis is placed on the role of the senior resident as educators.
+In the continuity clinic, an emphasis is placed on the role of the senior residents as educators.
 Interactions with junior residents are highlighted during this year by role-modeling an analytical approach to acquiring new knowledge and an open mind (listening to or accepting different ideas or opinions).
 In addition, senior level residents are expected to understand the business of general pediatric practice by assisting their patients with access to resources and care coordination from the advanced medical home.